travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 }
 ~~~

-The main difference with the earlier lock is that when we don't acquire the lock immediately (we don't return at the location marked `// uncontended case`).
+The main difference with the earlier lock is the case when we don't acquire the lock immediately (we don't return at the location marked `// uncontended case`).
 Instead, we take the mutex associated with the condition variable and wait until notified.
 Every time we are notified we check if it is our turn.

 Even without spurious wakeups we might get woken many times, because this lock suffers from the _thundering herd_ problem where every waiter is woken on `unlock()` even though only one will ultimately be able to get the lock.

 *[spurious wakeups]: When a waiter on a condition variable is woken up even though no other thread notified it.

 We'll try a second design too, that doesn't suffer from thundering herd.
-This is a queued lock, where each lock waits its own private node in a queue of waiters, so only a single waiter (the new lock owner) is woken up in unlock.
+This is a queued lock, where each lock waits on its own private node in a queue of waiters, so only a single waiter (the new lock owner) is woken up on unlock.
 We will call it queued fifo and if you're interested in the implementation you can find it [here](https://github.com/travisdowns/concurrency-hierarchy-bench/blob/9b8e0e0dfec7d38036d114038c6a9ed020b5b775/fairlocks.cpp#L61).

 *[queued fifo]: A blocking ticket lock where each waiter waits on a unique condition variable.